rhiot/gitbook/cloudplatform/adapters/rest.md

 By default REST connector listens on HTTP port 8080.
 You can change this port by setting `rest.port` property.

-If you would like to specify the conten ttype returned by the REST protocol adapter, set the value of the `rest.contentType` property.
+If you would like to specify the content type returned by the REST protocol adapter, set the value of the `rest.contentType` property.
 By default `application/json` is returned.